-Each iCM summer student will receive a total stipend of £3255 for 9 weeks (in 2020).
-The ICM summer internship programme will also provide a travel allowance of up to £700 for each student for economy return travel from their home base to Edinburgh and back to their home base.
+Each iCM summer student will receive a total stipend of £3000 for 8 weeks (in 2021).
+The ICM summer internship programme will also reimburse each student for economy return travel to/from their home base to Edinburgh and back to their home base.

 Assistance will be provided in finding accommodation.

 1. Complete the online application form (A).
 For reference a PDF of the application form is available here: Example application form PDF

 Please note we will only accept applications submitted via the online form below.

 2. Complete the anonymous demographic form (B)